 Mother Faith was pregnant and on the street, alone, before she was spotted and scooped up by the AALOC team.
 What could have been a horrible start to life for Faith’s five kittens (two females and three males) turned into one of the best things that could possibly happen to this feline family.

 Hope is one of Faith’s two female kittens.
-A grey and white tuxedo cat with a pink button nose and pink ears, Hope is inquisitive and playful, and perhaps a bit braver than her sister Joy.
+A black and white tuxedo cat with a pink button nose and pink ears, Hope is inquisitive and playful, and perhaps a bit braver than her sister Joy.
 Hope has exceptionally long whiskers and a unique black spot in the center of her little pink nose.
-Her coat is short in length, white in front and soft grey in the back for a half-and-half look.
+Her coat is short in length, white in front and black in the back for a half-and-half look.
 She has four angel-white paws with little pink pads.

 As with most kittens, early human interaction with Hope is important to her social development.
 Play at this stage of a cat’s life is also vital because it increases their physical coordination, confidence and curiosity, and teaches limits while they explore leadership ranking (who’s in charge) and how to be a cat.
 Hope will also require regular vet appointments to ensure she has all her vaccinations and to be spayed.